cpfaff/rbefdata_paper/paper/rbefdata.md

 ### rbefdata

 The `rbefdata` package started its development within the BEF-Cina experiment.
-Meanwhile it is part of the rOpenSci package porfolio (http://ropensci.org/), which is a community driven approach to wrap all science APIs and to create solutions to pull data from different repositories into R for analysis.
+Meanwhile it is part of the rOpenSci package portfolio (http://ropensci.org/), which is a community driven approach to wrap all science APIs and to create solutions to pull data from different repositories into R for analysis.
 The package can be installed from the CRAN package repository (https://github.com/befdata/befdata) and enables access to the data, meta data structures of the platform and provides convenient methods to pull single or multiple dataset into the R environment in one step for analysis.
 Additionally it offers functions that help to upload final results datasets with the script attached that has been used to derive the results from the original datasets which provides a valuable insight into data provenance and also is a stepping stone for reproducible research.

 ## Usecase (results)

-The next step after the an accepted paper proposal is to setup the `rbefdata` package.
+The next step after an accepted paper proposal is to setup the `rbefdata` package.
 This requires loading the package and setting the required package options.
-Having a look into the options list reveals several fields that can be filled in, like the URL to the BEFdata server, user credentials and a download folder name that is used to store downloaded freeformat files.
-The tematres server related URLs in the options are part of upcomming features that are non fully functional on the time of writing.
+Having a look into the options list reveals several fields that can be filled in, like the URL to the BEFdata server, user credentials and a download folder name that is used to store downloaded freeformat files that can be attached to datasets.
+The tematres server related URLs in the options are part of upcoming features that are non fully functional on the time of writing and thus can be ignored.

 The most essential setting for the workflow we present here is the user credentials.
-These are used to authenticate the user against the portal to ensure the access to the data has been granted and to log the data access.
-Setting the URL is not required here as it defaults to the BEF-China project instance of the BEFdata portal that we retrieve data from.
+These are used to authenticate the user against the portal to ensure the access to the data has been granted before download and to log the data access.
+Setting the server URL is not required here as it defaults to the BEF-China project instance of the BEFdata portal that we retrieve data from.
 If one has set up an own instance of the BEFdata portal, this URL needs to be changed so the package communicates with the right server (see box below).

 ```r